stryker-mutator/stryker-js/packages/stryker-html-reporter/README.md

 ## Example

-Click on the image below to see a real-life example of the generated html report.
+Click on the image below to see a real-life example of a report generated from a test un on stryker itself!

 [![example](https://github.com/stryker-mutator/stryker-html-reporter/raw/master/example.png)](https://stryker-mutator.github.io/stryker-html-reporter)